 About Financial Aid

 At Free Union Country School, we value socioeconomic diversity and are committed to providing an enriched educational experience for all children who would benefit from our programs, regardless of financial means.
-As we strive to support and include families at Free Union from many backgrounds and circumstances, we also recognize that paying independent school tuition is a significant financial commitment.
+As we strive to support and include families from many backgrounds and circumstances, we also recognize that paying independent school tuition is a significant financial commitment.

 The financial aid program at Free Union provides assistance to families who require some financial help in order to enroll their child.
 A family's need in this case is the difference between what it costs to attend (the tuition) and a family’s ability to pay the tuition, as demonstrated in the Financial Aid application.
 Financial aid is not a consideration in determining a student's eligibility for admission.